ghuser-io/ghuser.io/README.md

 We love the default GitHub profiles and we want to enhance them:

-* The GitHub profiles clearly aren't showing all the repos you have contributed to since you joined GitHub.
+* The GitHub profiles aren't clearly showing all the repos you have contributed to since you joined GitHub.
 We are showing them **all**, even those you don't own and those owned by organizations you're not in.<sup>[1](#footnote1)</sup>
-* The GitHub profiles currently list all the repos you own which are sorted only by age of the latest commit.
-We prefer to **sort repos** by a combination of how much you have contributed to them, their size, how popular they are, etc. For each user, we want to see first the latest repos they have most contributed to the most.
+* The GitHub profiles are listing all the repos you own but they sort them only by age of the latest commit.
+We prefer to **sort repos** by a combination of how much you have contributed to them, their size, how popular they are, etc. For each user we want to see first the latest greatest repos they have most contributed to.
 * On GitHub only repos earn stars.
 We push it one step further by having **users earn stars**:
   You earn stars when you contribute to a repo.
   We add all these earned stars and show how many you've earned in total.